-In general, California labor law grants employees a broader range of rights.
+In general, California labor law grants employees meal and rest periods, as well as a broader range of rights.
 These include anti-discrimination laws, medical leave benefits, and break requirements.
-Your employer must abide by the following laws:
+However, when it comes to a meal break or rest breaks in particular, an employer must abide by the following laws:

-Violating this law can be costly.
-If your employer doesn’t provide a meal break, you are entitled to be paid for the missed break plus one hour of regular pay.
+Violating this the meal break law can be costly.
+If an employer doesn’t provide a meal break, the employee is entitled to be paid for the missed meal period, plus one hour of their regular pay.
 Each day a meal break is missed is considered a separate violation.

-California Rest Break Laws: You are entitled to a 10-minute paid break or rest period for every 4 hours you work.
-This means if you work a full 8-hour shift, the law entitles you to 2 paid 10-minute rest periods, plus an additional 30-minute unpaid meal break.
-Rest periods are counted as time worked and must be as close to the middle of the employee’s work period as possible.
-If you work less than 3½ hours a day, a paid break is not required.
+California Rest Breaks Laws: California employees are also entitled to a 10-minute rest break or rest period for every 4 hours they work.
+If an employee works a full 8-hour shift, the rest break law entitles that employee to 2 paid 10-minute rest periods, plus an additional 30-minute unpaid meal break.
+Rest periods are counted as time worked and must be as close to the middle of the employee’s shift as possible.
+If an employee works less than 3½ hours a day, a paid break is not required.

-If your employer violated these rules, they may face a legal penalty of one hour of pay for each day you’re denied a break.
-Proving an employer violated rest period laws can be challenging.
-This is because the law only requires the break be made available.
 However, employees aren’t legally required to use their allotted break time.
-As rest break violations can be difficult to prove, it’s best to work with a wage and hour attorney for help building your case.
+As rest break violations can be difficult to prove, it’s best to work with a wage and hour attorney for help building meal and rest break violation case.

-Which Employees Do California Meal and Rest Break Laws Apply To?
+To Which Employees Do California Meal Breaks and Rest Break Laws Apply?

 Only non-exempt employees are covered under these laws.
-If you are legally classified as an independent contractor, these regulations don’t apply.
-Unionized employees in certain industries are also not covered.
-For example, those who work in construction, security, commercial driving, electrical or gas, or the motion picture industry may receive meal breaks on a schedule determined by a collective bargaining agreement.
+If an employee is legally classified as an independent contractor, meal breaks and rest breaks may not apply.
+Unionized employees in certain industries also may not be covered for certain meal and rest provisions.
+For example, those who work in construction, security, commercial driving, electrical or gas, or the motion picture industry may receive meal breaks and rest breaks on a schedule determined by a collective bargaining agreement.

 Can You Sue an Employer for Not Allowing Rest or Meal Breaks?

-If you’ve been denied a required break, the California Labor Code allows you to sue your employer.
-However, an employer is not responsible if you voluntarily opt to work during a designated meal or rest break.
-But they’re prohibited from requiring their workers to be “on-call” at these times.
-Meal/rest break violations are often the subject of wage and hour class-action lawsuits.
+If someone was denied a required meal and rest break, the California Labor Code allows them to sue their employer.
+However, an employer is not responsible if an employee voluntarily opts to work during a designated meal or rest break.
+But they’re prohibited from requiring their workers to be “on-call” during meal and rest times.
+Meal and rest break violations are often the subject of wage and hour class-action lawsuits.
 In addition to restitution, employers that violate state law may also be required to pay hefty fines.

 Contact Lawyers for Justice, PC